Fort Baker is an old army post on the Marin Headlands, with a breathtaking view of the Golden Gate Bridge.

-Stay overnight in a restored historic building just beyond the Parade Ground at the Cavallo Point Lodge at Fort Baker.
+Stay overnight in a restored historic building at the Cavallo Point Lodge at Fort Baker on the Parade Ground.
 The interiors are full of character, with the original fireplaces, floors, box beam ceilings and crown moulding.

 The enclosed sun porches are a must-have feature for the chillier San Francisco climate.

-This is the parade ground where daily drills were performed by the troops.
+This is the parade ground where daily drills were performed by the troops, and the Army Barracks are in the background.
 This grassy area is now popular for picnics and recreation.
-The Army Barracks are in the background.

 Enjoy a coffee in the patio area, with sweeping views towards the Golden Gate Bridge.

 This is the gymnasium, constructed in the Colonial Revival Style in 1906.
 Other historic buildings at Fort Baker include the chapel, hospital, and post exchange.

 Enjoy a meal at the upscale Murray Circle Restaurant inside the old Army Barracks.
 Sit on the porch and gaze out over the incredible views, just as the soldiers did a hundred years ago at Fort Baker.

 3. Take the Chapel Steps Trail up the hill for awesome views.